Find the academic program that's right for you. Learn more about PTC's schools and departments and available credentials.Academics »

 PTC's mission is to transform lives and strengthen communities by providing opportunities for intellectual and economic growth.About »

-Employment of veterinary technologists and technicians is projected to grow 30 percent from 2012 to 2022, much faster than the average for all occupations, according to the Bureau of Labor Statistics.
+Employment of veterinary technologists and technicians is projected to grow much faster than the average for all occupations, according to the Bureau of Labor Statistics.
 If you love animals and enjoy working with your hands, then the challenging career of Veterinary Technology may be just right for you.

 Credentials Offered:Veterinary Technology (A.A.S.)